huggingface/peft/examples/bone_finetuning/README.md

 # BONE: BLOCK AFFINE TRANSFORMATION AS PARAMETER EFFICIENT FINE-TUNING METHODS FOR LARGE LANGUAGE MODELS
 ## Introduction ([Paper](https://arxiv.org/pdf/2409.15371), [code](https://github.com/JL-er/Bone))
 Low-Rank Adaptation (LoRA) has achieved remarkable training results by freezing the original weights and training only low-rank matrices, establishing itself as the predominant fine-tuning method for LLMs.
 In pursuit of performance closer to full-parameter training, a series of LoRA variants have emerged, such as LoRA+, PISSA, Olora, and LoRA-GA.
-However, these improvements complicate the initial setup of model training and increase initialization time.
-More importantly, they overlook the internal interactions of the original weight information.
-To address these issues, we introduce a novel theory, ``Weight Guide'' aimed at continuously guiding trainable matrices through the original weights during training to enhance the utilization of weight information.
-Based on this theory, we designed a new PEFT technique called Bone Block Affine, which not only enhances the utilization of original weight information but also emphasizes the internal connections between weights, leading to faster convergence and better data fitting.
-Experimental comparisons across two different LLM architectures (LLaMA2, RWKV6) and various parameter scales demonstrate that the Bone structure can achieve rapid convergence and superior data fitting without the need for complex initialization.
-For example, when fine-tuning LLaMA2-7B on the MetaMathQA dataset and validating on GSM8k and math benchmarks, Bone achieved fine-tuning scores of 49.36 and 8.8, respectively, outperforming PISSA by 5.84% and 1.96%.
+This paper introduces a novel PEFT technique distinct from LoRA, called Block-Affine Adaptation (Bone).
+By dividing the original weights into multiple subspaces that share a single matrix for weight updates, Bone simplifies the process by requiring the trainable matrix to be initialized to zero, eliminating the need for complex initialization as in some LoRA variants.
+Compared to LoRA, Bone significantly reduces memory usage and achieves faster computation.
+Evaluation of both NLU and NLG tasks demonstrates that Bone substantially outperforms LoRA and its variants.
+Inspired by Pissa, we further proposed the 'Weight Guide' theory to better utilize the information from the original weights.
+By integrating 'Weight Guide' with Bone, we developed a new structure called Block-Affine Transformation (Bat), and ablation experiments confirmed the effectiveness of 'Weight Guide'.

 ## Quick Start
 ```python